sarahnovotny/ws2-defenders/incident-response/AI Incident Response.md

 ***Reference:*** [NIST SP 800-61r3](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r3.pdf)

 The NIST SP 800-61 Revision 3 (2025) modernizes incident response by embedding it within the broader context of cybersecurity risk management through alignment with the NIST Cybersecurity Framework (CSF) 2.0.
 Unlike its predecessor, which focused on procedural guidance, this version adopts a flexible, outcome-driven approach using the six CSF Functions—Govern, Identify, Protect, Detect, Respond, and Recover—to guide organizations in managing, mitigating, and learning from cybersecurity incidents.
 The framework emphasizes continuous improvement, cross-functional coordination, and real-time learning across incident stages, integrating threat intelligence, asset visibility, and policy enforcement into an adaptive lifecycle.
-For AI systems and GenAI applications, the framework is especially applicable as it supports incident response for AI-specific threats such as prompt injection, model inversion, hallucinations, data leakage, adversarial misuse of toolchains (e.g., LangChain agents), and retrieval augmentation abuse.
+For AI systems and generative AI applications, the framework is especially applicable as it supports incident response for AI-specific threats such as prompt injection, model inversion, hallucinations, data leakage, adversarial misuse of toolchains (e.g., LangChain agents), and retrieval augmentation abuse.
 It enables organizations to adapt incident handling playbooks, define AI-relevant response roles, log and monitor AI inputs/outputs, and apply continuous learning to secure model behavior and data exposure.
 Through its flexible and modular structure, SP 800-61r3 provides a resilient foundation for defending dynamic, intelligent, and increasingly autonomous AI ecosystems.

 ### 4.1.1.
 Key Concept

 SP 800-61r3 shifts from static procedural guidance to a flexible, CSF 2.0-aligned risk management profile, suitable for dynamic, evolving technologies like AI systems.

-It replaces the old linear IR lifecycle with a model mapped to the six CSF 2.0 Functions: Govern, Identify, Protect, Detect, Respond, and Recover — all of which are critical for GenAI environments where risks emerge through prompt injection, model behavior, data flow, and tool orchestration.
+It replaces the old linear IR lifecycle with a model mapped to the six CSF 2.0 Functions: Govern, Identify, Protect, Detect, Respond, and Recover — all of which are critical for generative AI environments where risks emerge through prompt injection, model behavior, data flow, and tool orchestration.

 | CSF Function | AI-Specific Considerations |
 |--------------|-----------------------------|